Visual Graph Explorer

 Not configuring optional settings will simply disable the associated feature.

-The top of the panel displays the graph’s name, its last build time, and the comment associated with its published configuration.
+The top of the panel displays the graph’s name.

 All node and edge groups are listed with their respective colors.